West Alexandria news - The Register Herald

 BINGO

 West Alexandria Fireman’s Association BINGO season will be through March 28.
-There will be no BINGO Nov.
-16 in order to avoid conflict with a nearby BINGO event, and no BINGO Nov.
+There will be no Bingo on Nov.
 23 for Thanksgiving.
 BINGO will return Nov.
 30, as regularly scheduled.
 Doors open at 5 p.m, early bird bingo starts at 6 p.m. at 25 E Dayton Street.
 The more in attendance, the higher the payouts.
 All proceeds go to your local firemen associations.

 Library News